Nintendo Switch 2 discounted for the first time for Black Friday

 Argos recently discounted the Nintendo Switch 2, and was the first retailer to do so since the console first launched over the summer.
 Elsewhere, other retailers, including Amazon and Smyths Toys, have also slashed the price of the console.
 Sure, it’s only a £10 saving, but to get a discount on the console this early in its life cycle is absolutely unheard of.
 It’s the small things that really make the Nintendo Switch 2 such a brilliant system, as I noted in my Nintendo Switch 2 review.
 The magnetic Joy-Cons, the improved mic, the snappier UI, GameChat, and accessibility – the small upgrades just make using it more enjoyable to play day to day.

-The Nintendo Switch 2’s official bundle with Mario Kart World has just received its first-ever price cut ahead of Black Friday.
-Amazon has slashed the price of the bundle to just £409, a saving of £20.
-That essentially means you pay just £10 for the game.
+The Nintendo Switch 2’s official bundle with Mario Kart World has just received its first-ever price cut.
+Argos has slashed the price of the bundle to just £399.99, a saving of £30.
 Mario Kart World sees big updates to its predecessor, which tech critic Steve Hogarty put to the test in his review.

 “Players can now roam anywhere in a wide-open world, with grand prix tournaments charting long routes,” he said.
 “The maximum number of racers is also doubled to a chaotic 24 karts, and a new Battle Royale-style knockout mode sees players competing to stay in the race, with slower racers knocked out each lap.”